David Kilcullen: Career in the United States

 Kilcullen was seconded to the United States Department of Defense in 2004, where he wrote the counter-terrorism strategy for the Quadrennial Defense Review that appeared in 2006.
 After going to reserve status in the Australian Army, Kilcullen worked for the United States Department of State in 2005 and 2006, serving as the Chief Strategist in the Office of the Coordinator for Counterterrorism.
 He worked in the field in Pakistan, Afghanistan, Iraq, the Horn of Africa and Southeast Asia.
 He helped design and implement the Regional Strategic Initiative.

 Kilcullen helped write the United States Army's Field Manual 3-24, Counterinsurgency, published in December 2006.
 He also wrote an appendix, entitled "A Guide to Action."

 In early 2007, Kilcullen became a member of a small group of civilian and military experts, including Colonel H. R. McMaster, who worked on the personal staff of General David Petraeus, the Commander of the Multi-National Force – Iraq.
 There, Kilcullen served as the Senior Counterinsurgency Advisor until 2008 and was responsible for planning and executing counterinsurgency strategy and operations.
 He was the principal architect of the Joint Campaign Plan which guided the Iraq War 2007 Troop Surge.

 He has also served as the Special Advisor for Counterinsurgency to Secretary of State Condoleezza Rice in 2007 and 2008.

 Kilcullen was a member of the White House 2008 Review of Afghanistan and Pakistan Strategy.
 From 2009 to 2010, he was the counterinsurgency adviser to NATO and the International Security Assistance Force in Afghanistan.
 Kilcullen has also been an adviser to the British Government, the Australian Government, and to several private sector institutions and companies.

 He was a senior fellow and a member of the advisory board of the Center for a New American Security.
 He was a partner at the Crumpton Group, but left "over a matter of principle."
-He has also been an Adjunct Professor of Security Studies at the Johns Hopkins School of Advanced International Studies.
+He has also been an adjunct professor of Security Studies at the Johns Hopkins School of Advanced International Studies.

 Kilcullen founded Caerus Associates, LLC in 2010.
-Caerus is a Washington, D.C.-based strategic and design consultancy firm that specializes in working in complex and frontier environments.
+Caerus is a Washington, D.C.–based strategic and design consultancy firm that specialises in working in complex and frontier environments.
 Kilcullen is an Advisory Board Member of Spirit of America, a 501(c)(3) organization that supports the safety and success of Americans serving abroad and the local people and partners they seek to help.